bcdev/fcwq-wqf/README.md

       --engine-writer {h5netcdf,netcdf4,zarr}
                             specify the engine used to write the target product file. (default: None)
-      --gaussian-filter GAUSSIAN_FILTER
+      --gaussian-filter FWHM
                             specify the full width at half maximum (pixels) of a lateral Gaussian filter applied to the forecast.
-                            If not specified no filter is applied. (default:
+If not specified no filter is applied. (default: None) --horizon {1,2,3,4,5,6,7}
-                            None)
-      --horizon {1,2,3,4,5,6,7}
                             specify the forecast horizon (days). (default: None) --log-level {debug,info,warning,error,off}